programmatix/CParser/README.md

 ## Parsers
 CParser contains a lot of different parsers, corresponding to each part of the spec.

+It's best to use either parser.parse (for a C file) or parser.parseSnippet (for the contents of a C function).
+These return CParseResults.

+But you're free to use the individual parsers if needed.
+These will return fastparse results, so take a look at the [fastparse docs](http://www.lihaoyi.com/fastparse/) for more on how to handle them.

 The most useful parsers are:

 * parser.translationUnit - this understands a complete C file